kuyo1337/anogs-analysis/README.md

 ## Summary

-I made this repo just want to do reverse engineering analysis of **AnoSDK v6.8.31.11159** for learn and improvement purpose.
-The anogs binary itself contains **approximately 6,000-8,000 functions**, included advanced obfuscation techniques, and extensive data collection capabilities.
+[Huy Nguyen](https://github.com/34306) created this repository to perform reverse engineering analysis of **AnoSDK v6.8.31.11159** for learning and improvement purposes.
+The AnoGS binary itself contains **approximately 6,000–8,000 functions**, includes advanced obfuscation techniques, and has extensive data collection capabilities.

-I also checked the open source documentation of them, you can read it [here, in Chinese](https://github.com/silentninjabee/ACE-Anticheat-SDK-Documentation/blob/master/10.0.0_%E6%89%8B%E6%B8%B8%E5%8F%8D%E5%A4%96%E6%8C%82SDK/10.2.9_IOS%20C%E7%89%88%E6%8E%A5%E5%85%A5%E6%95%99%E7%A8%8B.md) (well I also don't know Chinese so just use Google Translate)
+Me(kuyo) is here to learn more about mobile anti-cheats as well.
+Please note that we are reversing different versions of AnoSDK (Huy Nguyen is using v6.8.31.11159, and I am using v7.0.49.29225), so the results might be slightly different.

-One more thing is if you blocked or delete the data it created to hash the binary file, the game will not ban you at the right time you play, but it will ban you after the server doing analysis (they added check for almost game base on game_id and user_info).
+One more thing: if you block or delete the data it generates to hash the binary file, the game may not ban you immediately while playing, but it could ban you later after the server performs its analysis (they added checks for almost every game based on `game_id` and `user_info`).

+Also, if you want to reverse-engineer ts with me, please message me on telegram: `kuyosense`.
 ---

 ## Binary Architecture Analysis